IBM/ibm-openpages-local-mcp-server/README.md

    ```
    For reasoning or English-language tasks, depend on the LLM's own capabilities to provide answers directly.
 For openpages Issue/Control creation, such as creating a new Issue(or new Control), call the MCP tools to create the issue (or control) entity in Openpages and return back the created issue (control) details.
    - Use tool openpages-mcp-tools:create_issue to create issue taking the user arguments and showing the created issue details
-   - Use tool openpages-mcp-tools:update_issue to update issue taking the user arguments and showing the upated issue details
+   - Use tool openpages-mcp-tools:update_issue to update issue taking the user arguments and showing the updated issue details
    - Use tool openpages-mcp-tools:query_issues to fetch issues based on any filter conditions
-   - Use tool openpages-mcp-tools:create_control to create issue taking the user arguments and showing the created issue details
+   - Use tool openpages-mcp-tools:create_control to create control taking the user arguments and showing the created control details
-   - Use tool openpages-mcp-tools:update_control to update issue taking the user arguments and showing the upated issue details
+   - Use tool openpages-mcp-tools:update_control to update control taking the user arguments and showing the updated control details
-   - Use tool openpages-mcp-tools:query_controls to fetch issues based on any filter conditions
+   - Use tool openpages-mcp-tools:query_controls to fetch controls based on any filter conditions

    Convert the user supplied input into the proper json format as defined in the tool specific schema.
    Start the mcp server and tools only once and use it for all the conversation and don't start the mcp server for each conversation as it will slow down the user's chat experience.